-- Cover for overnight stops are provided at the finish camps in the form of gazebos.
-Gazebos are numbered and 4 participants are allocated a gazebo and a gazebo number.
-Participants must only sleep in their allocated Gazebo.
+- Cover for overnight stops is provided at the finish camps in the form of stretch tents.
+Stretch tents are numbered.
+Participants must only sleep in their allocated stretch tent.

 - The organisers reserves the right to modify any part of the race due to a result of circumstances beyond its control.

 - Except for the long day participants must reach the finish before sunset at 19:00 as the route is not set and marked for the dark; this does not apply for the night stage.